catenax-ng/tx-item-relationship-service/docs/adminguide.md

       connect: PT90S # HTTP connect timeout for the submodel client

   catalog:
-    policies:
-      acceptedRightOperands: active # List of comma separated names of the rightOperands to accept.
-      acceptedLeftOperands: PURPOSE # List of comma separated names of the leftOperands to accept.

-edc:
-  catalog:
-    policies:
-      # IRS will only negotiate contracts for offers with a policy as defined in the allowedNames list.
+    # IRS will only negotiate contracts for offers with a policy as defined in the acceptedPolicies list.
     # If a requested asset does not provide one of these policies, a tombstone will be created and this node will not be processed.
-      allowedNames: ID 3.0 Trace, ID 3.1 Trace, R2_Traceability, FrameworkAgreement.traceability # List of comma separated names of the policies to accept.
+    acceptedPolicies:
+      - leftOperand: "PURPOSE"
+        operator: "eq"
+        rightOperand: "ID 3.0 Trace"
+      - leftOperand: "PURPOSE"
+        operator: "eq"
+        rightOperand: "ID 3.1 Trace"
+      - leftOperand: "PURPOSE"
+        operator: "eq"
+        rightOperand: R2_Traceability
+      - leftOperand: "FrameworkAgreement.traceability"
+        operator: "eq"
+        rightOperand: "active"
+      - leftOperand: "Membership"
+        operator: "eq"
+        rightOperand: "active"

 digitalTwinRegistry:
   type: ${DIGITALTWINREGISTRY_TYPE:decentral} # The type of DTR.
 This can be either "central" or "decentral".
 If "decentral", descriptorEndpoint, shellLookupEndpoint and oAuthClientId is not required.